LeonTrii/Playground/README.md

 ## Links

 I've used numerous websites for learning how to code.
-My profiles are listed below
+My profiles are listed below.

 ### Learning code
 **Udemy: https://www.udemy.com/user/leon-truong-7/**